 Ingredient Notes

 The best thing about this recipe is that it has only 5 main ingredients!
 Many of these ingredients you already have in your fridge or pantry!
-For this delicious recipe you will need the following ingredients:
+For this delicious recipe, you will need the following ingredients:

-- Coconut milk-for this recipe I used canned light coconut milk but feel free to use any coconut milk that you have on hand, or your preferred milk of choice.
+- Coconut milk-for this recipe, I used canned light coconut milk, but feel free to use any coconut milk that you have on hand, or your preferred milk of choice.

-- Almond milk-I used unsweetened plain almond milk for this recipe but feel free to use any preferred milk that you have on hand.
+- Almond milk-I used unsweetened plain almond milk for this recipe, but feel free to use any preferred milk (soy milk or oat milk will do just fine)

-- Old fashioned oats-I had old fashioned quick cooking oats on hand, and this worked great!
+- Old-fashioned oats-I had old-fashioned quick-cooking oats on hand, and this worked great!

-- Optional: Sea salt
+- Optional: Sea salt and cinnamon

 Don’t forget the ice!